Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Ethical, social, and environmental responsibility in the jewellery and watch supply chain.

-Requirements: Members must comply with the RJC Code of Practices, covering business ethics, human rights, labor rights, environmental impact, and product disclosure.
+What are the Requirements: Members must comply with the RJC Code of Practices, covering business ethics, human rights, labor rights, environmental impact, and product disclosure.
 Compliance is verified through independent audits.

-Description: The Responsible Jewellery Council (RJC) is a global standards organization founded in 2005 by 14 member organizations with the aim of promoting responsible business practices across the jewellery industry, from mining to retail.
+What does it mean: The Responsible Jewellery Council (RJC) is a global standards organization founded in 2005 by 14 member organizations with the aim of promoting responsible business practices across the jewellery industry, from mining to retail.

 Link: Responsible Jewellery Council